Cyfrin/solidity-by-example.github.io/src/pages/Constructor/index.md

 A `constructor` is an optional function that is executed upon contract creation.

-Here are examples of how to pass arguments to parent `constructors`.
+Here are examples of how to pass arguments to `constructors`.

 ```solidity
 {{{Constructor}}}